apiaryio/dredd/.github/CONTRIBUTING.md

 ### Coverage

 Dredd strives for as much test coverage as possible.
 [Coveralls][] help us to monitor how successful we are in achieving the goal.
-The process of collecting
-coverage:
+If a Pull Request introduces drop in coverage, it won't be accepted unless the author or reviewer provides a good reason why an exception should be made.

+The Travis CI build uses following commands to deliver coverage reports:

+- `npm run test:coverage` - Tests Dredd and creates the `cov.info` file
+- `npm run coveralls` - Uploads the `cov.info` file to Coveralls

+The first mentioned command goes like this:

 1. [coffee-coverage][] is used to instrument the CoffeeScipt code.
 2. Instrumented code is copied into a separate directory.
 We run tests in the